+Section 6.
+Joint Stipulations; Parties to this Agreement agree the administrative errors in remittance checks will be corrected and adjusted in the next remittance check issued to the employee organization.

 Section 7.
-Joint Stipulations; Parties to this Agreement agree administrative errors in remittance checks will be corrected and adjusted in the next remittance check issued to the employee organization.

-Section 8.
-The effective dates for actions under this Agreement are as follows:
+Effective Dates for Actions Under this Agreement: The effective dates for actions under this Agreement are as follows:

-- A. Starting Dues Withholding: Beginning the first pay period after date of receipt of properly executed and certified Standard Form 1187 in the Payroll Office. - B. Change in Amounts of Dues: Beginning the first pay period after receipt of certification in Payroll Office. - C. Non-renewal.
-If the Employee does not reauthorize their deduction, the deduction shall automatically terminate.
-Consistent with 5 U.S.C.
-7115(a), authorization for dues allotments shall last for one year and shall be irrevocable during this period, except as stated in 5 U.S.C.
-7115(b) and subsection 11(d) of this Article.
-At the first pay period after the anniversary of the first deduction, the allotment shall expire unless the Employee submits a new, completed, signed and certified SF-1187 to payroll within 30 days of the annual anniversary of their initial authorization.
-If a Employee does not submit the SF-1187 within the thirty (30) calendar day period of the anniversary date of the first deduction, the allotment will expire.
-An SF-1187 that is not received in a timely fashion will be treated as a new request. - D. Termination due to loss of membership in good standing: Beginning the first pay period after date of receipt of notification in Payroll Office. - E. Termination due to loss of exclusive recognition upon which allotment was based: Beginning of first pay period following loss of receipt of recognition. - F. Termination due to separation, transfer, or other personnel action - 1.
+- A. Starting Dues Withholding: Beginning the first pay period after date of receipt of properly executed and certified Standard Form 1187 in the Payroll Office. - B. Change in Amounts of Dues: Beginning the first pay period after receipt of certification in Payroll Office. - C. Revocation by Employee: Once an Employee has authorized dues withholding, it will remain in effect for a period of at least one year.
+An Employee can voluntarily submit to revoke their allotment for the payment of dues at any time during the first year.
+This can be accomplished by completing an SF 1188, Cancellation of Payroll Deductions for Labor Organization Dues, or other appropriate means Payroll Office.
+The SF 1188 must be obtained from the Union.
+It will become effective on the anniversary date of when dues withholding were started.
+For employees who submit an SF1188 after the expiration of their initial one-year period, the revocation will be processed as soon as administratively feasible.
+The Payroll Office provides appropriate notification of the revocation of the employee organization within fourteen (14) calendar days of receipt.
+The carbon copy of the SF 1188, when completed by the Employee, can be used for this purpose. - D. Termination due to Loss of membership in good standing: Beginning the first pay period after date of receipt of notification in Payroll Office. - E. Termination due to loss of exclusive recognition upon which allotment was based: Beginning of first pay period following loss of receipt of recognition. - F. Termination due to separation, transfer, or other personnel action - 1.
 If action is effective first workday of pay period, termination of allotment will be at end of preceding pay period. - 2.
 If action is effective on any workday other than first day of a pay period, termination of allotment will automatically be at end of such pay period. - 3.
-In case of death, no deduction will be made for the pay period in which death occurred. - G. Other reasons for non-deduction of dues. - No deduction will be made during a pay period where an employee's earnings (part- time or intermittent) are not regularly sufficient to cover the amount of the allotment. - 2.
+In case of death, no deduction will be made for the pay period in which death occurred. - G. Other reasons for non-deduction of dues - 1.
+No deduction will be made during a pay period where an employee's earnings (part- time or intermittent) are not regularly sufficient to cover the amount of the allotment. - 2.
 If deductions are stopped temporarily because of insufficient salary, back dues will not be deducted from future earnings. - 3.
 No dues will be withheld if net salary after other legal and required deductions is not sufficient to cover the amount of dues. - 4.
 Dues would be stopped on effective date of a temporary or permanent promotion to supervisory position or into a non-bargaining position.